Internet Access

 What's the digital divide?

-A: The digital divide disproportionately impacts people of color.
-In fact, the 2016 Free Press report Digital Denied shows that people or color account for nearly half of the 69 million people in the United States who lack any form of home-internet access.
+The digital divide disproportionately impacts people of color.
+In fact, the 2016 Free Press report Digital Denied shows that people of color account for nearly half of the 69 million people in the United States who lack any form of home-internet access.
 Our study reveals that income inequality, biased credit scoring and other forms of systemic racial discrimination leave many people of color without internet access at home or at work.
+Read more about our groundbreaking report.

 Why is my internet bill so high?